-This brief guide is designed for students in Humanities E-100, a Spring 2022 Extension school class taught by Stephen Shoemaker.
+This brief guide is designed for students in Humanities E-100, a Fall 2022 Extension school class taught by Stephen Shoemaker.

 The intent is not to be exhaustive, just suggestive: you'll find below some resources -- and perhaps more importantly -- some thinking strategies to employ as you search out quality monographic and journal literature in the Harvard research environment.